George-Taxiarchou/TronGL/README.md

 User Manual:

+To build go in the project Directory and use the following commands ~ make
+~ ./tron

 1.Use the Right Mouse Button to open the Menu

 2.Select the Polygon option and create the polygon points with the Left Mouse Button